Elekes-Szab\'o for collinearity on cubic surfaces: Introduction

 In the case of a smooth irreducible cubic surface, the corresponding birational maps $\gamma_z$, known as \emph{Geiser involutions} in this case, do not generate an algebraic group, and so the techniques of the previous paragraph do not apply.
 Instead, we argue as follows.
 If $A \subseteq S$ supports quadratically many 3-rich lines, then the ``energy'' relation

 has $|E\cap A^4| \sim |A|^3$, which would contradict known bounds of Szemerédi-Trotter type if $E$ omitted the bipartite complete graph $K_{2,s}$ for sufficiently small $s$.
-In fact $E$ does not have this property, but we show (under some genericity assumptions) that any $K_{2,s}$ in $E$ is planar after deleting a bounded finite subset.
-Adapting the proof of such Szemerédi-Trotter type bounds (we use the version due to Chernikov-Galvin-Starchenko, \cite{CGS,CPS}), we deduce that the energy of $A$ concentrates on planes.
-Using the bounds in the Tóth-Zahl result on Szemerédi-Trotter in $\P^2(\C)$, we reduce to the case that the energy concentrates on a single plane, which yields our result.
-To show that each $K_{2,s}$ is almost planar, we consider a curve $C$ of fixed points of the composition of four (sufficiently generic) Geiser involutions $(\gamma_{a_i})_{i<4}$, and use algebro-geometric techniques to show that $C$ is planar, and coplanar with the $a_i$.
-The main part of this argument is a careful analysis ruling out hypothetical exceptional cases where the $a_i$ are singular points on $C$; for this we use divisor class calculations and the arithmetic genus.
+In fact $E$ does not have this property, but we show in Theorem~\ref{t:coplanarK2s} that any (sufficiently generic) $K_{2,s}$ in (a slightly modified version of) $E$ is planar after deleting a bounded finite subset.
+Adapting the proof of such Szemerédi-Trotter-type bounds (we use the version due to Chernikov-Galvin-Starchenko, \cite{CGS,CPS}), we deduce that the energy of $A$ concentrates on planes.
+Using the bounds in Tóth's result \cite{Toth} on Szemerédi-Trotter in $\P^2(\C)$, we reduce to the case that the energy concentrates on a single plane, which yields our result.